jnebab/jnebab/README.md

 * 🤔 I want to learn more about front-end architecture and system designs

 Current progress...
-* 🔭 Still on web3 stuffs, on a side-project at the moment, doing work mostly on smart contract integration.
+* 🔭 Still on web3 stuff, currently doing front-end integration for rosepad.io.
 * 🌱 Also doing buildspace.so tutorials at times.
 * 👯 Found this community by a dev-turned-youtuber.
 Tech discussions mostly on react/next arch and system designs.
 Great stuffs for real!